-To find the best forex broker regulated in Cyprus, we created a list of all CySEC authorised brokers, then ranked brokers by both trustworthiness, as well as their Overall ranking from the ForexBrokers.com 2018 Review.
-The result is our top forex brokers list for Cyprus.
+To find the best forex brokers in Cyprus, we created a list of all CySEC authorised brokers, then ranked brokers by their Overall ranking.
+Here is our list of the top forex brokers for Cyprus.

 How to Verify CySEC Authorisation